Difficulty: Medium, Asked-in: Microsoft, Amazon, Goldman Sachs, Qualcomm, Bloomberg, Paytm

 }

-Boundary condition 2: If we exit loop due to condition i = n1, we have reached the end of array X[] and entirely placed all values of X[] in A[].
-But there may be some values remaining in Y[] which still need to be put in the larger array A[].
-The idea is: These values are greater than all values available in A[], so we copy remaining values of Y[] in the larger array A[].
-Think!
+Boundary condition 2: If we exit the loop due to the condition i = n1, we have reached the end of array X[] and placed all its values in A[].
+But there may still be some values remaining in Y[] that need to be placed in the array A[].
+The idea is that these values are greater than all the values in A[], so we copy the remaining values of Y[] into the end of array A[].

 while (j < n2)